elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 # Introduction

-This is the official Node.js SDK OpenTelemetry Distribution from Elastic.
+This is the Elastic OpenTelemetry Distribution for Node.js (the "Distro").
 It is a Node.js package that provides:
 - easy way to instrument your application with OpenTelemetry
 - configuration defaults for best usage